 Challenge #13 – Get your Ducks in a Row

-11 September 2023 Open Twig Intermediate
+11 September 2023 Solved Twig Intermediate

 You’ve built a beautiful set of product filters that, when selected, narrow the results of available products in an online store.
 You’ve also figured out how to append the filter values to the URL so that links can be saved and shared.
 But at the final hour, the marketing department” swoops in and presents a non-negotiable”: